akshar-raaj/document-processing/README.md

 ### rq
 rq(Redis Queue) is being used to enqueue the OCR extraction tasks on a Redis List.
 Workers running in the background dequeue from this list and invoke the service functions to perform actual OCR.

+### opencv-contrib-python
+Provides Computer Vision and Image processing capability.
+We preprocess the image before performing recognition and detection.
+We apply grayscaling, smoothing and denoising, and thresholding and binarisation.